canro91/canro91.github.io/_posts/2020-09-23-TheSlowRoomSearch.md

 >
 > -Donald Knuth

 I was looking at the wrong place!
 I rushed to optimize without measuring anything.
+Lesson learned!
 I needed to start working either on `GetHotelTimeZoneAsync` or `GetRoomTypeGaleriesAsync`.

-## Room gallery
+## 3. Room gallery

 This time to gain noticeable improvement, I moved to the `GetRoomTypeGaleriesAsync` method.
 Again, this method called another microservice.
 The code looked like this: